 Cafaro, V., Cafaro, D., Mendez, C. and Cerda, J. (2011).
 MULTIPRODUCT OPERATIONS—1: Discrete-event simulation guides pipeline logistics. [online] Ogj.com.
 Available at: https://www.ogj.com/articles/print/volume-109/issue-31/transportation/special-report-pipeline-report/multiproduct-operations-1-discrete-event-simulation.html [Accessed 13 Jan.
 2019].

 Rigzone.com.
 (2019).
-How Do Pumping Stations Work?. [online] Available at: https://www.rigzone.com/training/insight.asp?insight_id=344&c_id= [Accessed 15 Jan.
+How Do Pumping Stations Work? [online] Available at: https://www.rigzone.com/training/insight.asp?insight_id=344&c_id= [Accessed 15 Jan.
 2019].

 Water-booster-pumps.co.za.
 (2019).
 Variable Speed Drive Pumps to Boost Water Pressure. [online] Available at: http://www.water-booster-pumps.co.za/multistage-water-booster-pumps.php [Accessed 15 Jan.
 2019].

 Yongtu, L., Ming, L. and Jiangfei, L. (2012).
-Hydraulic model optimization of a multi-product pipeline.
+Hydraulic model optimization-product pipeline.